King's Ely: Bishop's Palace

 The palace was built in the 15th century by Bishop John Alcock and was one of the official residences of the Bishop of Ely until 1941.
 During the Second World War the palace was used as a base for the British Red Cross, and then as a home for disabled children until its closure in the 1980s.
-Following this the palace was purchased on a 99 year lease by the Sue Ryder Care organization, although the palace went up for sale again in 2010.
+Following this the palace was purchased on a 99-year lease by the Sue Ryder Care organization, although the palace went up for sale again in 2010.
 Later that year King's Ely took over the lease and had the palace refurbished to be used as the school's Sixth Form Centre.
 It was opened by the Prince Richard, Duke of Gloucester on Friday 25 January 2013.
 In 1674 a Great London Plane Tree was planted by the Bishop of Ely at the time, Peter Gunning.
 In June 2002 the Tree Council designated the Great London Plane Tree of Ely as one of the 'Top 50 British Trees'.

 School traditions

 Scholars

 Up to 12 of the top scholars in Year 12 are nominated as King's Scholars (boys) or Queen's Scholars (girls).
 Alongside the King's and Queen's Scholars there are also two International Scholars installed each year.
 They become members of the Cathedral Foundation and also qualify for other privileges such as being married in the Cathedral and being buried in its grounds.
-King's Scholars were inaugurated by Henry VIII in 1541 and Queen's Scholars at the request of Queen Elizabeth II in 1973.
+King's Scholars were inaugurated by Henry VIII in 1541 and Queen's Scholars at the request of Queen Elizabeth II in 1973 upon her visit to the school.
 There is no application process for these honorary scholarships, the positions instead being awarded based on pupils' GCSE results.